PragyaTripathi/maalCounter/README.md

 6. If another user has already clicked Completed Game, the other users should not be able to click on it again.
 However, this functionality has not been implemented.

 7. The multiplier and currency options are not currently available.
 Although, there is some code in place.

-Testing
-Let X1, X2, X3, X4, X5 and X6 be six players.
-X1 has 1 tiplu, 2 poplu and completed the game.
-Maal points for X1 = 3+5=8
-X2 has nothing but has seen the joker.
-Maal points for X2 = 0
-Game score for X2 = 3
-X3 has 1 marriage and seen the joker.
-Maal points for X3= 10
-game score for X3=3
-X4 has a ordinary card tunnella and not seen the joker.
-Maal points for X4=5
-game score for X4=10
-X5 has 2 jhiplu and seen the joker.
-Maal points for X5= 5
-game score for X5 = 3
-X6 has nothing and not seen the joker.
-Maal points for X6 = 0
-Game score for X6 = 10
-total maal points of all players(P) = 8+0+10+5+5+0=28
-total number of players(n)=6
-According the algorithm above:
-Total points for X2= 6*0-3-28=-31
-Total points for X3=6*10-3-28=29
-Total points for X4=6*5-10-28=-8
-Total points for X5=6*5-3-28=-1
-Total points for X6=6*0-10-28=-38
-Total points for X1= -1*(-31+29-8-1-38)=49
-X1	X2	X3	X4	X5	X6
-49	-31	29	-8	-1	-38

-Now putting the maal values illustrated above in the app:

-Thus, the app and the algorithm work!